scraggo/scraggo.github.io/_posts/2017-12-26-now-attending-fullstack.md

 **More**

-This blog post was written to fulfill a requirement for the Fullstack Academy.
+This blog post was written as a student of Fullstack Academy.

 - [Read more about me here](https://scraggo.github.io/about/)
 - [Contact me](https://scraggo.github.io/contact/) to discuss this blog post